ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 The "status" member, if present, is only advisory; it conveys the HTTP status code used for the convenience of the consumer.
 Generators MUST use the same status code in the actual HTTP response, to assure that generic HTTP software that does not understand this format still behaves correctly.
 See {{security-considerations}} for further caveats regarding its use.

-Consumers can use the status member to determine what the original status code used by the generator was when it has been changed (e.g., by an intermediary or cache), and when a message's content is persisted without HTTP information.
+Consumers can use the status member to determine what the original status code used by the generator was when it has been changed (e.g., by an intermediary or cache) and when a message's content is persisted without HTTP information.
 Generic HTTP software will still use the HTTP status code.

 ### "title" {#title}